adaltas/node-each/readme.md

 The return object is an instance of `EventEmitter`.
 The following events are send:

 -   `data`
     Called for each iterated element.
-The number of arguments depends on the subject type.
+The arguments depends on the subject type.
     The first argument is a function to call at the end of your callback.
 It may be called with an error instance to trigger the `error` event.